-During the year the College undertook a Strategic Review of College activities and is implementing a new College Strategic Plan 2021-2025.
+During 2020/21 the College undertook a Strategic Review of College activities and is implementing a new College Strategic Plan 2021-2025.
 The purpose of the review was to articulate the College's ambitions, that it is heading in the right direction and that our goals are right for our time and the increasingly globalised 21st Century environment in which we operate.
 This plan is subject to annual review to maintain its currency and relevance in relation to our strategic goals.
+The plan was reviewed this year and found to clearly define the direction of the college for the period.

-The College will continue to enhance its student experience in innovative ways in view of the pandemic and find ways to improve the services it provides and its relationships with its Alumni members.
+The College will continue to enhance its student experience in innovative ways in view of the pandemic and find ways to improve the services it provides and its relationships with its alumni members.